tranqv/GCOM-2021-0117/README.md

   Setting for each of the examples is given in file **inc_ex*.py**, i.e., **inc_ex1a.py**, **inc_ex1b.py**, **inc_ex2a.py**, **inc_ex3a.py**, **inc_ex3b.py**.

   Auxiliary procedures for the computation are defined in **inc_sub2.py**, while the ones for plotting are in **inc_post.py**.

+  b) **FIGS**: saves figures in JPG, which can be compared with ones output from the codes running on other computers.

+  c) **XOUT**: saves numerical results in CSV format, which can be used to check with the output on other computers.

   ## **4. Run the test cases**